 I was the primary UX designer on all of the design projects displayed unless otherwise noted.
-Additional roles, as applicable, are listed in the "Project Roles" sidebar.
+I also wore a lot of other hats over the course of these works; additional roles, are listed in the "Roles" sidebar.

-Many different tools were used over the course of these projects.
+Many different tools were used to realize these projects.

-UX architecture visualizations, wireframes, schematics, and other diagrams were created with pen and paper, Omnigraffle], Sketch, and even Powerpoint.
+UX architecture visualizations, wireframes, schematics, and other diagrams were created with pen and paper, Omnigraffle, Sketch, and even Powerpoint.
 Sometimes interpretive dance was involved if that would get an idea across.

 Product and production graphics were generally created with Photoshop.
 Illustrator was used when appropriate (i.e. rarely, for vector images only).
 Neither was used for anything but visual design.

-Some of the components have been packaged as open source projects.
+Some of the individual components have been packaged as open source projects.
 For example, the site's sidebar navigation is available as a stand-alone resource: SidePanelCollapse.